 The likes of the Baxi 600 for those looking for a compact boiler, the Ideal Logic Plus with a 7-year warranty, and a range of Worcester boilers at a similar price (with a 10-year warranty), mean that this Vaillant model should not be the only one you consider.

 Before you decide, you need some solid quotes on the table.
 Typically, local installers are the cheapest, so that’s a good place to start.

-Then for further comparison’s sake, I’d head over to BOXT to see how their prices compare.
+Then, for further comparison’s sake, I’d head over to Heatable to see how their prices compare.
 You can get quotes online (without even putting in your email/phone number).
-As they’re part owned by Worcester Bosch, there’s a good chance you’ll get a cheap deal on your new boiler, from a top brand.
+As they’re a new kid on the block for online boiler comparison, there’s a good chance you’ll get a cheap deal on your new boiler from a top brand.

-In fact, we wrote a big guide on boiler replacement here.
-That compares quotes we received from BOXT and Help-Link.
-And, there’s even a quick guide on prices from British Gas.
-Probably worth checking out, before you fork out £2,000 or more on a new boiler.
+In fact, we wrote a big guide on boiler replacement costs, which compares quotes we received from Heatable and Help-Link.
+There’s even a quick guide on prices from British Gas.
+Probably worth checking out, before you fork out £2,000 or more for a new boiler.

 Thanks for reading our review of the Vaillant EcoTEC Pro 28.
-Hopefully that gives you an idea of what the Pro 28 is about, prices for installation, and the range of alternatives that are out there.
+Hopefully, this post gives you an idea of what the Pro 28 is about, its installation prices, and the range of alternatives that are out there.

 Got questions about boilers?
 Drop a comment below and we’ll get back to you as soon as possible.